akim67212/My-Cybersecurity-Portfolio/Apply filters to SQL queries/Apply filters to SQL queries.md

 ![lab6](https://github.com/user-attachments/assets/d799789d-096b-41ab-8e7b-f09eb9c1430a)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 The query returns all employees not in the Information Technology department.
-First, I started by selecting all data from the employees table.
-Then, I used a WHERE clause with NOT to filter for employees not in this department.
+First, I started by selecting all data from the <mark>employees</mark> table.
+Then, I used a <mark>WHERE</mark> clause with <mark>NOT</mark> to filter for employees not in this department.

 ## Summary